libAtoms/pymatnest/docs/intro.rst

 Algorithm
 -------------------------------------

-Nested sampling is an iterative, "top-down" method, it samples the Potential Energy Landscape (PES) through a series of nested energy levels, starting from the high energy region (gas phase) and going towards the global minimum.
+Nested sampling is an iterative, "top-down" method, sampling the Potential Energy Landscape (PES) through a series of nested energy levels, starting from the high energy region (gas phase) and going towards the global minimum.
 The sampling is done using a set of walkers - these are randomly generated configurations at the initial step of the sampling, and the number of these determine the "resolution" of which the PES is sampled.